14 months · 20 countries · 100+ cities

 Here: a hike we took in the Tatra mountain range.
 Fun fact: Slovakia has the most castles per-capita in Europe.
 Now you know.

-Jennie and I wrangled up a crew at our hostel and rented a tiny boat.
+My close friend Jennie, visiting me from California, helpmed me wrangle up a crew at our hostel and rent a tiny boat.
 We puttered out to an empty, remote cove.
 The beer and the water were both very warm.

 This bobsled track was built for the 1984 Winter Olympics.
 It winds down a mountain valley towards Sarajevo.